 About this Webinar

 If you want to build and scale your learning programs for the future, you have to start with a solid technology foundation.
-Similar to when building a house, we oftentimes we get so excited about the desired end product, that we gloss over the details of most important part—the blueprint.
+Similar to when building a house, we oftentimes get so excited about the desired end product, that we gloss over the details of the most important part—the blueprint.
 To help you plan for a good program foundation, we’ll cover the needs of a good program blueprint, which includes:

 - overall learning tech stack design, vision, and architecture;

 - the data needed to scale, optimize, and forecast for future growth;

 - scheduling, logistics, and cost estimates that cover each step of the process; and